tiagoplaton/saas-multi-tenant-architecture/README.md

 ## Final thoughts

 This project helped me understand that multi-tenant systems are more about architectural decisions than tools — especially when balancing cost, scalability, and data isolation.

+## What I learned

+- Designing multi-tenant systems requires careful data isolation
+- Serverless simplifies scaling but adds complexity in debugging
+- Cost and scalability are strongly connected in SaaS architectures